bibi21000/sphinxcontrib-osint/README.md

 # sphinxcontrib-osint

-Easely manage and represent the OSInt data you have collected with sphinx
+Manage, archive and analyze your data collected during your OSInt quest and generate a report with sphinx.

 ## Install